chreage-rebirth/doc/doc/tuto_fun_cef.md

 rm -f $CEFSIMPLE2/CMakeLists.txt
 ```

-## Compile chrome-sandbox, cefclient, cefsimple, ceftests

-### Cmake >= 3.19 is needed
+## Cmake >= 3.19 is needed

+On Debian 11, the cmake version is too old.
 You can look at this bash script to upgrade your cmake:
 https://github.com/stigmee/doc/blob/master/doc/install_latest_cmake.sh

-More information can be found at: https://pastebin.com/trVzB1J7
+More information can be found at: https://trendoceans.com/how-to-install-cmake-on-debian-10-11/

+## Compile chrome-sandbox, cefclient, cefsimple, ceftests

+This compilation step is important not only for compiling examples but also because compiled packages
+and library will be needed for the Stigmee project.

 ```bash
 mkdir $CEF/build